-- Pea protein’s impressive amino acid profile contains all the branched-chain amino acids.
+- Pea protein has an impressive profile of all the branched-chain amino acids.

-- Decreased muscle breakdown means quicker recovery times, which in turn means you are able to train more often and reach your goals more quickly.
+- Decreased muscle breakdown means quicker recovery time, which in turn means you are able to train more often and reach your goals more quickly.

 - If you want to burn fat and build muscle fast then you must not neglect your protein intake.
-Muscle burns almost 3 times the amount of calories than fat just to sustain itself, and so it stands to reason that the more muscle mass you have, the more calories you will burn, even at rest.
-This is great news, and the incentive that is often needed to start making changes.
+Muscle burns almost 3 times the amount of calories than fat just to sustain itself even at rest, and so it stands to reason the more muscle mass you have the more calories you will burn – even when you’re doing nothing.
+And no one can scoff at a free calorie burn huh?

 - You should aim for between 1-2 grams of protein per kilo of body weight daily.
-For example: a person weighing 70kg should aim for between 70-140 grams of protein per day depending on their needs and goals.
+For example, a person weighing 70kg should aim for between 70-140 grams of protein per day depending on their needs and goals.
 For weight loss and muscle building you should aim for the higher end of this scale (going somewhere in the middle to start off with if you’re not sure).

-- Another reason why eating a high protein diet keeps you slim is because protein is low GI and low carbohydrate – and eating a low GI diet keeps blood sugar stable which in turn stops your body from storing fat.
+- Another reason why eating a high protein diet keeps you slim is because protein is both low GI and low carbohydrate.
+Eating a low GI diet helps to keep your blood sugar stable, which in turn stops your body from so readily storing fat.

 - Read more about eating low GI diet in my post ‘Starting a Healthy Diet Plan‘.

-- Eat high protein foods, along with healthy fats but lower carbs on days you’re not training – and higher carb meals on days you are training for extra energy.
-It is also important to keep a focus on your protein intake on training days because you ideally want to have a high protein shake within an hour of a workout.
-This is an optimal time as the muscles are in high protein absorption mode just after a exercise.
+- Eat high protein foods along with healthy fats but lower carbs on days you’re not training, and higher carb meals on days you are training for extra energy.
+It’s also important to keep a focus on your protein intake on training days; ideally you want to have a high protein shake within an hour of a workout.
+This is an optimal time as your muscles are in high protein absorption mode right after a exercise.

-- Pea protein also lowers levels of ghrelin, which is a hormone your stomach secretes to signal to you that you are hungry.
-This hormone contains peptides, and these peptides delay stomach emptying, thus delaying the secretion of ghrelin and sustaining your feeling of ‘fullness for longer to stop over-eating.
+- Pea protein also lowers levels of ghrelin – a hormone your stomach secretes to signal to you that you’re hungry.
+This hormone contains peptides, and these peptides delay stomach emptying thus delaying the secretion of ghrelin and sustaining your feeling of ‘fullness’ for longer; these peptides also stop you from over-eating.

-- Pea protein has been found to lower high blood pressure.
-In fact, it has also been found that eating plant based proteins in general, as opposed to animal, also decreases the risk of coronary heart disease.
+- Pea protein has been found to lower high blood pressure; it has also been found that eating plant based proteins in general, as opposed to animal, also decreases the risk of coronary heart disease.

 - Many animal proteins cause inflammation (especially dairy), and chronic inflammation is almost always at the root of not only coronary heart disease, but every other type of major heart disease.